Race Day Readiness: Using Form to Peak Perfectly

 4. Ignoring Life Stress

-5. Using Someone Else’s Numbers
+5. Borrowing Someone Else’s Numbers

 Reading the Performance Management Chart